As part of this series on Facebook audiences and ads, we’ve tackled different types of audience. Today, we’re taking on Facebook’s Dynamic Audience.

 How Do Dynamic Audiences Work?

-Put simply, if you have a product catalogue on Facebook, once customers engage with it, then you have a dynamic audience.
+Put simply, if you have a product catalog on Facebook, once customers engage with it, then you have a dynamic audience.

 That said, there’s an important aspect to remember before you can start searching for your dynamic audience.